trust0-project/RIDB/ts/README.md

 /**
  * A simple plugin that overrides the docCreateHook and docRecoverHook methods.
  */
-class MySimplePlugin extends RIDBTypes.BasePlugin {
+class MySimplePlugin extends BasePlugin {
     constructor() {
         super();
         this.docCreateHook = (